carlignn/carlgaspar-nostyleplease/content/posts/my-retro-gaming-setup.md

 * iPad

 ## PC
-My PC will host [Apollo](https://github.com/ClassicOldSong/Apollo) - fork of Sunshine which will stream the games to my iPad which will be the console of choice.
+My PC will host host Retrobat as the main game console.
+[Apollo](https://github.com/ClassicOldSong/Apollo) - fork of Sunshine will be used to stream the games to my iPad which will be the console of choice (if needed).

 ## Homelab
 As of the moment, my homelab will be the storage of my roms, I'm not sure if there will be a use of it other than storage but we'll see.